Wedding in White

-Wedding in White is a 1972 Canadian drama film written and directed by William Fruet, based on his earlier play of the same name.
-The play The Wedding in White was originally conceived as a script for television, but ultimately was given its debut at the Poor Alex Theatre in Toronto in 1970.
+Wedding in White is a 1972 Canadian drama film written and directed by William Fruet, adapted from his stage play of the same name, and starring Carol Kane, Donald Pleasence, Doris Petrie, Doug McGrath, and Paul Bradley.
+Set in 1940s Ontario, the film follows a teenage girl whose father attempts to protect their family's reputation after she becomes pregnant following a rape by her brother's friend.

+Fruet's play The Wedding in White was originally conceived as a script for television, but ultimately was given its debut at the Poor Alex Theatre in Toronto in 1970.
 The film version was released two years later.
-It stars Carol Kane, Donald Pleasence, Doris Petrie, Doug McGrath, and Paul Bradley.

 Synopsis

-Set during World War II, in a small (unnamed) Ontario community, the film stars Carol Kane as Jeannie Dougall, a teenager who is raped by Billy (Doug McGrath), a friend of her brother Jimmie's (Paul Bradley), while the two men are home on furlough.
+Set during World War II, in a small Ontario community, the film stars Carol Kane as Jeannie Dougall, a teenager who is raped by Billy (Doug McGrath), a friend of her brother Jimmie's (Paul Bradley), while the two men are home on furlough.
 She subsequently struggles against the harsh and cruel reaction of her parents Jim and Mary (Donald Pleasence and Doris Petrie) when she discovers that the incident has left her pregnant; Jim's proposed solution to the dilemma is to marry Jeannie off to Sandy (Leo Phillips), an old army friend of his who is in his 60s.

 The play and film were inspired by a real woman Fruet met in his youth, who had been forced to marry an older man by her parents in the same circumstances.